Answers to all the Frequently Asked Questions

 Do you have walking tracks on the property?

 Yes.
 There is a demanding Ridge Walk that takes you up to the top of the ridge at the southern side of the property.
 There are ropes in some sections of this walk to help you up.
 There is an extension of this walk that takes you to Mount Matthee where there are spectacular views of Sine Cera and the entire region.
 There are shorter and easier walks along the creek.
-We have maps on site that show the tracks.
+We have maps on site that show the tracks

 What other activities are available?

 We have 2 mountain bikes, some soccer balls, frisbees, badminton, bocce, table tennis, billiards.
 There are swimming holes.
 Bird-watching is also popular.
 The Border Ranges National Park, and its many fascinating walks and lookouts, is only 20 minutes away by car.
+Due to loss and damage in the past, some of the sports equipment requires a deposit that will be refunded when the equipment is returned undamaged.
+Most damage to the building and equipment is caused by children.
+Please ensure children are supervised and notify the Manager of any damage.

 Can I have a camp fire at Sine Cera?

 Yes, we have a couple of fire pits on the site.
 You can collect wood from the property or bring your own.
 These pits can only be used when government fire warnings allow.
-Please consult our Caretaker before lighting a fire.
+Please consult our Manager before lighting a fire.
 In summer, there is often a complete fire ban and therefore fires are prohibited.

 What should I bring to Sine Cera?